yassk29/Network-Intrusion-Detection-System/README.md

-# 🚨 Real-Time Network Packet Intrusion Detection System (RTNIDS)
+# 🚨 Network Packet Intrusion Detection System (NIDS)

-A real-time packet analysis and intrusion detection system with a sleek Streamlit dashboard interface.
+A packet analysis and intrusion detection system with a sleek Streamlit dashboard interface.

 ---